 Is CAR T-Cell Therapy Effective?

-While cellular therapies like CAR T-cell therapy are still relatively new — some, like YESCARTA, are FDA-approved, while others are still investigational — they are developing into promising treatments.
+While cellular therapies like CAR T-cell therapy are still relatively new — some are FDA-approved, while others are still investigational — they are developing into promising treatments.
 Studies show that some patients will see a complete response to treatment (no evidence of disease after CAR T-cell therapy).
 Physicians and researchers are still studying new ways to engineer cancer-fighting T cells and the most effective way to use them to treat patients and extend life.

 Individual insurance coverage will vary.
 Our financial counselors and navigators will help you determine your coverage and any financial responsibilities you should be prepared for with CAR T-cell therapy.